zahidbiscj/habit-tracker/V1_FINAL_REQUIREMENTS.md

 - "Today: Completed" = All tasks done
 - "Today: Not filled" = No entry yet

+**Month Selector Behavior**:
+- **Current Month (Default)**: Shows only goals where current date is between startDate and endDate
+- **Past/Future Month**: Shows all goals that have any overlap with the selected month, regardless of current date
+- Example: Goal runs 1-7 Dec 2025.
+On 22 Jan 2026:
+  - Dashboard (current month view): Goal NOT shown
+  - Dashboard with December 2025 selected: Goal shown
+  - Calendar view with December 2025: Goal shown

 **Data Source**:
 1. System fetches goals assigned to current user via GoalAssignments
+2. Filter goals based on selected month and current date logic
-2. For each goal, fetch associated tasks
+3. For each goal, fetch associated tasks
-3. For the selected date, fetch DailyLog entries for each task
+4. For the selected date, fetch DailyLog entries for each task
-4. Calculate completion status per goal
+5. Calculate completion status per goal

 **Flow**:
 1. User lands on this page after login